Reading Time: 9 minutes

 • Best deal ever for the dealership.

 • The worst deal for me, not to exaggerate, the car started falling apart right off the car lot, e.g., knobs, buttons, windows, things just stopped working.
-Even the A.C. was suspect… but it had an engine.

 • I had to pay extra for the wheels; they added tires to the car as a bonus.